akashic

 Congressional District 6·North Carolina

-North Carolina 6th Congressional District delivered D+12 in 2024 — Democratic for decades.
+North Carolina 6th Congressional District delivered D+10 in 2024.

 A Piedmont-anchored seat where the GOP margin has held deep into recent cycles